Kong/docs.konghq.com/app/mesh/1.0.x/installation/centos.md

 ---
-title: Kong Mesh With CentOS
+title: Kong Mesh with CentOS
 no_search: true
 ---